What puts the 'Short' in Shortbread?

 From why it’s so delicious, to how it gets that satisfying crunchy yet melt-in-the-mouth texture, shortbread is full of mysteries.
 Perhaps the biggest of all being where the name ‘shortbread’ comes from!

-As we have just passed the shortest month of the year [February], we thought it was the perfect opportunity to explore the story behind the name, unveiling what makes shortbread, especially Walkers Shortbread, quite so special.
+We thought it was the perfect opportunity to explore the story behind the name, unveiling what makes shortbread, especially Walkers Shortbread, quite so special.

 The History of Shortbread

 The history of shortbread can be traced back hundreds of years.
 Originally a type of ‘bread biscuit’, which used leftover dough from bread making sweetened to make into biscuits, the first shortbread wasn’t quite the same as the sweet treat we know today.